matejsvajger/laravel-mix-pug/README.md

 ## License

-Laravel Mix Pug is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Laravel Mix Pug is an open-sourced software licensed under the [MIT license](./LICENSE.md).